topologicalhurt/Thesis/docs/CONTRIBUTING.md

 nix develop
 ```

-The project has multiple developer environments avaliable which can be run with:
+The project has multiple developer environments available which can be run with:
 ```shell
 nix develop [.#python-stable .#python-stable-opt .#python-314 .#python-314-opt]
 ```